MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-tryacquiresrwlockshared.md

 ## -Remarks

-Successful acquistition of a slim reader/writer (SRW) lock in shared mode generally permits other thread to acuire the same lock in shared mode, but doesn't guarantee that such acqustition would always succeed.
-SRW locks may limit its simultaneous shared mode acquistitions for performance reasons.
+Successful acquisition of a slim reader/writer (SRW) lock in shared mode generally permits other thread to acquire the same lock in shared mode, but doesn't guarantee that such acquisition would always succeed.
+SRW lock may limit its simultaneous shared mode acquisitions for performance reasons.

 ## -see-also